Cattle: Reproduction

 The gestation period for a cow is about nine months long.
 The ratio of male to female offspring at birth is approximately 52:48.
 A cow's udder has two pairs of mammary glands or teats.
 Farms often use artificial insemination, the artificial deposition of semen in the female's genital tract; this allows farmers to choose from a wide range of bulls to breed their cattle.
 Estrus too may be artificially induced to facilitate the process.
 Copulation lasts several seconds and consists of a single pelvic thrust.

 Cows seek secluded areas for calving.
-Semi-wild Highland cattle heifers first give birth at 2 or 3 years of age, and the timing of birth is synchronized with increases in natural food quality.
+After their first mating, semi-wild Highland cattle heifers first give birth at 2 or 3 years of age, and the timing of birth is synchronized with increases in natural food quality.
 Average calving interval is 391 days, and calving mortality within the first year of life is 5%.
 Beef calves suckle an average of 5 times per day, spending some 46 minutes suckling.
 There is a diurnal rhythm in suckling, peaking at roughly 6am, 11:30am, and 7pm.
 Under natural conditions, calves stay with their mother until weaning at 8 to 11 months.
 Heifer and bull calves are equally attached to their mothers in the first few months of life.

 Cognition

 Individual cattle differ in personality traits such as fearfulness and sociability.

 Cattle have a variety of cognitive abilities.
 They can memorize the locations of multiple food sources, and can retain memories for at least 48 days.
-Young cattle learn more quickly than adults, and calves are capable of discrimination learning, distinguishing familiar and unfamiliar animals, and between humans, using faces and other cues.
+Young cattle learn more quickly than adults.
+Calves are capable of discrimination learning, distinguishing familiar and unfamiliar animals, and between humans, using faces and other cues.
 Calves prefer their own mother's vocalizations to those of an unfamiliar cow.
 Vocalizations provide information on the age, sex, dominance status and reproductive status of the caller, and may indicate estrus in cows and competitive display in bulls.
 Cows can categorize images as familiar and unfamiliar individuals.
 Cloned calves from the same donor form subgroups, suggesting that kin discrimination may be a basis of grouping behaviour.
 Cattle use visual/brain lateralisation when scanning novel and familiar stimuli.
 They prefer to view novel stimuli with the left eye (using the right brain hemisphere), but the right eye for familiar stimuli.
 Individual cattle have also been observed to display different personality traits, such as fearfulness and sociability.

+A case of multi-purpose tool use has been documented, where a cow named Veronika uses different ends of a deck brush to scratch different parts of her body.